schaall/snake/README.md

 ```
 <br>

 Collecting data from the environment works in a similar way to OpenAI's gym.
-The state data is scaled and normalized so that no modifications are needed to feed it into the agent
+Note that the state data is scaled and normalized so that no modifications are needed to feed it into the agent
 ```
 action_space = snake_game.action_space
 state = snake_game.reset() # Resets the environment and gets the starting state